10.jpg

 Palestinian Refugees and The Middle East

-Palestinians have had refugee status for over 77 years.
+Palestinians have had refugee status for over 78 years.
 Currently, there are third and fourth generations of Palestinian refugees.
-They make up one of the largest and oldest refugee group in the world, with 6.0 million refugees registered with UNRWA.*
+They make up one of the largest and oldest refugee group in the world, with 6.0 million refugees registered with UNRWA.* Palestinian refugees are legally defined as people whose normal place of residence was Palestine between June 1946 and May 1948, who lost both their homes and means of livelihood because of the 1948 Arab-Israeli conflict.

 One-third of the registered Palestinian refugees, over 1.5 million, live in 58 refugee camps in Jordan, Lebanon, the Syrian Arab Republic, the Gaza Strip and the West Bank, including East Jerusalem.